jeeteshchattraband/57_FA_DH_J_Student-Management-System/README.md

+# Student management system having cloud integration and adding of key details about student progress and interests.
+Saving data of student progress in PDF format and hosting the whole site to cloud

+# Student Management

 # Angular 7 - Demo CRUD Application / Project for Beginners
-# Student Management

 ### Created By [Sangwin Gawande](http://sangw.in)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.0.